NBISweden/sauron/README.md

     object from another pipeline, it is recommended to re-run this script, just so all metadata names used in the next scripts are the same.
-In that case, just continue using the `Raw_Seurat_Object.rds` file outputed from this script, if you already have filtered cells previously.
+In that case, just continue using the `Raw_Seurat_Object.rds` file outputted from this script, if you already have filtered cells previously.

-3. Once the step above is done, just run the `02_Clustering.R` script (by commenting all other scripts and run `run_workflow.sh` via sbatch).
+3. Once the step above is done, just run the `02_Clustering.R` script (by commenting all other scripts and run `run_workflow.sh` via `sbatch`).
 This step will compute variable genes, perform data scaling, PCA and tSNE for your data.
 After that it will screen four clustering methods (SNN, HDBSCAN, DBSCAN and FlowPeaks) and parameters and output several tSNE plots in the respective folders.